sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 [comment]: dcbayani section.
 Time in video: start: 27:07  , stop: 45:40
 [comment]:-----------------------------------------------------------------------------------

-## Dicussion of Where the A, G, and C Matrix Come From
+## Discussion of Where the A, G, and C Matrix Come From
 [comment]: starts around 29 minutes, ends around 31 minutes Up to this point, we have discussed inference in the Kalmann filter model; given the model up-front, tell me something about the data.
 This leaves open where the matrices A, G, and